Dr. Subhajit Biswas

 - Subhajit Biswas *, Philippa Jackson, Rebecca Shannon, Katherine Dulwich, Soumi Sukla and Ronald A Dixon (2017).
 Molecular screening of blue mussels indicated high mid-summer prevalence of human genogroup II Noroviruses, including the pandemic “GII.4 2012” variants in UK coastal waters during 2013.
 Brazilian Journal of Microbiology.
 ISSN 1517-8382 (Accepted 22nd June, 2017). https://www.sciencedirect.com/science/article/pii/S1517838217303465

 On superior probiotics identified from bacteria of marine origin

-On occult hepatitis B virus prevalence and mechanisms of escape from immune-detection
+On occult hepatitis B virus prevalence and mechanisms of escape of immune-detection

 On understanding of rotavirus RNA packaging